 Dr Olivia Rossanese talks about our new drug access report – From Patent to Patient – and whether or not new cancer drugs are reaching cancer patients fast enough.

 We spoke to Anne and heard about her ovarian cancer story and experiences with cancer drug olaparib.

-Tina Manning talks about her experience of being diagnosed with malignant melanoma and treated with pembrolizumab.
+Debbie Keynes spoke to us about her experience of being diagnosed with melanoma and subsequent treatment with cancer drug dabrafenib.